kevinolega/callcentertrainingtips/about.md

 ## About Kevin Olega

 I'm Kevin Olega, the guy behind call center training tips.
-I work as an content management and virtual assistant to various foreign entrepreneurs.
+I work as a project manager and virtual assistant to various foreign entrepreneurs.
 I enjoy writing,creating websites, learning new things and meeting new people on my free time.
 I'm from Paranaque City and I worked mostly in the Makati and Ortigas area.

 ### Trivia: